gwlucastrig/gridfour/docs/notes/G93-Compression-For-Floating-Point-Data.md

 raster data sets to about 50% of their uncompressed size while preserving the full precision of the original data.
 The technique is relatively simple and requires moderate computational resources.
-Because the G93 data compression technique is _non-lossy_, it is suitable for applications that require faithful preservation of floating-point data in its original form.
+Because the G93 data compression technique is _lossless_, it is suitable for applications that require faithful preservation of floating-point data in its original form.
 Potential uses include data archival, distribution, and real-time processing systems.

 This wiki article provides information about the G93 technique.
 It includes performance test